maateen/battery-monitor/README.md

 ####Critically Low Battery State
 ![Critically Low Battery State](https://s20.postimg.org/ncfrbq6wd/Screenshot_from_2016_07_23_03_09_54.png)
 ##Changelog
+###v.04
+- Reformatting the code in a new style.
+- Optimizing the code in a way so that Battery Monitor consumes a little resource of your PC.

 ###v0.3
 - Fixing [issue #7](https://github.com/maateen/battery-monitor/issues/7), decreasing CPU consuming from 40% to below 0.7%
 - Fixing [issue #4](https://github.com/maateen/battery-monitor/issues/4), Adding warning at 30% battery life (temporary solution, will be replaced by a GUI in near future)